drepper/streamdeckd/README.md

 2. When config file changed, reload
 3. GUI for creation of the config file
 4. Support multiple pages
+5. Use gresource to package icons in the executable
+6. FTB mode: when pressed, blink red until pressed again

 Author: Ulrich Drepper <drepper@gmail.com>